adebisi5/blog/content/post/json_and_api.md

 After getting exposed to ansible then I learned about Ansible Tower.
 A full django application with a complete Rest API.

-After working with different customers, they decided to use different options:
+This gave me chance to learn more in dept about the API and how other organizations use the api to automate more their automation tools.
+I ran into folks that did not want to touch the tower UI at all and wanted to run all the commands through the API.
+With tower that is possible since you can navigate to /api/v2/ and see all the options.
+Here is a list of tools you can use with Tower.

-* tower-cli -
+* tower-cli
-* curl -
+* curl
-* uri module -
+* uri module

 After messing around with curl for a while then I learned more about GET, PUT and PATCH.

 * PUT - Replaces the resource completely.
 * PATCH - Does an update of a specific section without replacing the whole resource.